 Funnix Reading Instruction

-Funnix was designed for use by parents but can be used by classroom aides, trained volunteers, and teachers with up to 5 children at a time.
-In this video, a parent teaches two children who are on a first grade level.
+Funnix was designed for use by parents, but can be used by classroom aides, trained volunteers, and teachers with up to 5 children at a time.
+In this first video, a parent teaches her pre-school aged child in the first few lessons.
+In this video, a parent teaches two children who are on a first-grade level.
 One of the two had been struggling with reading.

 Each lesson introduces a few things that are new and weaves them into applications that involve familiar words and skills.
 Around 10 % of each lesson is new.
 The rest is made up of familiar parts.

 Children do not struggle with Funnix because each lesson is designed to avoid introducing anything that will be over the child’s head.
 If they are challenged, the material is reviewed repeatedly in succeeding lessons.
 Completion of the 220 thirty-minute lessons virtually assures reading mastery to the second grade level.

 The goal of Funnix is to teach K-2 reading skills in a way that is both enjoyable and effective.
 It does so by ensuring that the child learns how to decode accurately and fluently while reading stories written in “authentic language,” not the highly stilted prose that occurs in some phonics programs (Jill will fill and spill).

 The Funnix narrator provides expert instruction controlling for time spent on new materials, adequate practice, teacher feedback, and sequencing of skills.
 Lessons do not focus on an individual skill, rather each lesson works on five or more skills that are practiced and applied in multiple successive lessons.
 Phonemic awareness, decoding, fluency, comprehension, and vocabulary are addressed.

 For an extended look at the program structure and a few parent-led lessons, click here.